pedronis/contextual/README.rst

 Finally *contextual* will apply the list of evaluated *context* values from matching rules in reverse order before invoking the given command.
-This means the effect (usually environment changes) of the *context* of first-matched rules will take precedence over later matching rule *context*.
+This means the effect (usually environment changes) of the *context* of rules matched earlier will take precedence over the one from rules matched later.

 In the example the full process gives *contextual* to invoke::